1nilx2/AML/Online Learning/README.md

 * consider the best arm (arm 1 with the highest true mean)

+# Adversarial Bandits
+ - **Adversarial bandit** model abandons almost all the assumptions on how the rewards are generated

 ## EXP3 (Exponential-weight algorithm for Exploration and Exploitation)